-Now we know how to solve a quadratic equation that can be rearranged so we have the square of a degree 1 expression on one side and a number on the other side.
+Now we know how to solve a quadratic equation that can be rearranged so we have the square of a first-degree expression on one side and a number on the other side.
 We also know how to solve quadratic equations when things factor nicely on one side and there's a zero on the other side.
-However, whatever shall we do we do with equations that don't fit either form?
+But what are we gonna do we do with equations that don't fit either form?
 Other than spread our arms upward toward the heavens in utter despair and weep uncontrollably?

 The answer, of course, is lots of things.

 Solve: x2 + 2x – 4 = 0.

 We can't factor this nicely, which is strike one.
 It almost looks like we could rewrite the left-hand side of the equation as the square of a polynomial.
 Hmm...let's try factoring the left side as (x + 1)2 and see what we get.

 (x + 1)2 = x2 + 2x + 1

 Nope, that won't work.
 The equation we're supposed to solve has "minus 4" instead of "plus 1."
 Strike two.
 What do we do, other than wait for a better pitch?

 First, add 4 to each side to get that number out of the way.